 On Giving My Maxx

 I attempted multiple money-making schemes as a kid.
-I had lemonade stands and potholder stands.
+I had lemonade stands and potholder sales.
 I blanketed the neighbor’s doorsteps with hand-drawn flyers advertising my babysitting and dog-walking skills.
 My best friend and I even offered our services as piano teachers though our expertise was limited to books One through Five of the John W. Schaum MAKING MUSIC AT THE PIANO series and even our Heart and Soul duet lacked actual talent.
 I rarely earned enough for more than a night at SKATE TOWN or a few trips to the 99¢ Movie Theatre across the street from Kerr drugs.
 Saving for the clothes I coveted from my SEVENTEEN magazines was nearly impossible.

 But the month I turned fifteen, the most AMAZING thing happened.
 We were riding in mom’s Chevy Citation to pick up groceries from Piggly Wiggly when it came on the radio: “You get the max for the minimum, minimum price and its never, ever the same place twice!”
 Our town was getting a TJ Maxx!
 Now I was going to have access to discounted designer brands.
 It was a game changer.
 But it gets better.
 When I got home from school a few days later, I found an ad torn from the newspaper lying on my strawberry quilt.
 TJ Maxx was hiring and the minimum age to apply was fifteen!